Ocean Bay Estate: Residents tackle Ocoto5 over alleged poor services

 RESIDENTS of Ocean Bay Estate, Lafiaji, located in the Lekki Peninsula area of Lagos State have expressed their grievances against the services provided by the estate development facility known as Octo5.

-They, among others, lamented the substandard power and water supply as well as security deficit.
+They lamented the poor power and smelly water supply as well as security deficit.

-The residents staged a peaceful protest around the estate to register their displeasure.
+The residents staged a peaceful protest within the estate to register their displeasure.

-Speaking with newsmen during the protest, the chairperson of Ocean Bay Resident Association, Mrs. Jite Titilope flayed the quality of service provided by the company.
+Speaking with newsmen during the protest, the chairperson of Ocean Bay Resident Association, Mrs. Jite Titiloye flayed the quality of service provided by the company.

-Titilope said: “Let me just encapsulate it: bad service, horrible communication and no transparency whatsoever.
-We are here together and we will use our voices if that is all we have.
+Titiloye said: “Let me just encapsulate it: bad service, horrible communication and no transparency whatsoever.
+We are here as RA and we will speak with one voice.
 We say no to this oppression, no to poor service, no to lack of transparency and no to lack of accountability.”

 Victoria Igwe, who said she has been living in the estate for almost half a decade, said: “First and foremost, I will like for the brazen impunity to stop.
 We are paying residents; we are not your servants.
 We pay you.
 I pay for the services.
 I don’t want you to handle me like we are your toddler or your slave or whatever.
 You don’t communicate properly, then you give me smelly water and you give me haphazard power that damages my appliances.
 This is upsetting.
 I paid for the ambiance so that my children can be secured but that is not provided because there is nobody to listen to you.